Shakil-Shahadat/compare/Readme.md

 # Compare Strings

-A small web app to compare two strings.
+A web app to compare two strings and do some text manipulation.
 Check it out [here](https://shakil-shahadat.github.io/compare/).